Skip to main content

 For details on the bidding logic for handling user opt-outs, see DSP Integration Guide.

-The SharingClient class allows you to encrypt raw EUIDs into EUID tokens and decrypt EUID tokens into raw EUIDs.
+The SharingClient class allows you to encrypt raw EUIDs into EUID tokens and decrypt EUID tokens into raw EUIDs (not currently supported).

 note